JimBobSquarePants/UmbMapper/README.md

 }
 ```

-**For many simple classes where no additional mapping logic is required you don't even need an UmbMapperConfig.
+**For many classes where no additional mapping logic is required you don't even need an UmbMapperConfig.
 See *Registering a mapper* below.**

+**This is the recommended way to map classes**

 What's going on here?